Getting Married in the Western Isles (Na h-Eileanan Siar) – Your Civil Ceremony

 - and you live outside the UK (or have lived here less than two years) you may need a certificate of no impediment (CONI) from your home country stating you are free to marry

-- if you are not a citizen of Britain, the EEA or Switzerland you need to complete a Declaration of Immigration Status (») .
+- if you are not a citizen of Britain, the EEA or Switzerland you need to complete a Declaration of Immigration Status (») (Opens in a new window or downloads a file).

-When you submit your forms/documents we also need you to pay the appropriate Fees.
+When you submit your forms/documents we also need you to pay the appropriate Registration Service Fees.
 The Marriage fees depend on the type and location of your ceremony.
-We accept payment by card, cheque (payable to CnES) or online.
+We accept payment by card, cheque (payable to CnES) or using Online Payments.
 Please contact the registrar to confirm your fees as these may include an amount for registrar’s travel.

 When and How to Submit Paperwork